-- When a dog is given the opportunities to demonstrate his intelligence, life is more enjoyable for you both.
+- When a dog is given the opportunity to demonstrate his intelligence, life is more enjoyable for you both.
 Keep a list of all his words to see what the end result is.
 You’ll be quite surprised.

 - Play different educational games that help your dog learn.
 Fetch is a good game because it’s great exercise and helps strengthen your bond with your pet.

 - Mind games are as essential as physical ones.
 Hide one of his treats under one of three upside-down cups and see if he can choose the one it’s under.
 If he figures it out, shuffle them around to make it harder.